medipallysriram/AI-Assistant-/README.md

 ---
 <div align="center">
-Made with ❤️ by Mohamed Abdelraouf
+Made with ❤️ by Medipally Sriram
 </div>